Last Updated on July 9, 2021 by Oddmund Groette

 Like most things in the world, everyone has their opinion on basically everything.
 Why would dividend stocks be any different?
-Most commonly asked questions while building a portfolio is over the number of stocks one should own and the parameters over which their holdings should be diversified.
+Most commonly asked questions while building a portfolio is over the number of how many dividend stocks you should own and the parameters over which their holdings should be diversified.

 How many dividend stocks should you own?
 We believe a dividend investor should own at least 20 stocks.
 However, we recommend diversifying to ETFs and mutual funds as well.
 Don’t try to be smart when you are saving for your retirement.
 Most private investors fail to beat the market averages.

 There is no such thing as a structure of guidelines built for every investor to follow in order to make their investment portfolio a raging success with great profits.
 But investors should be aware of the unnecessary risks associated while building their dividend portfolios.